ataylor89/mathematics/lesson05.md

 I have thought about it for some time...

-I cannot think of a good way to write equations using infix notation
+I cannot think of a good way to write equations using prefix notation

 Equations are so important, in algebra and also in arithmetic, that it makes sense to use infix notation